There's no need to leave the house to explore the world with these amazing virtual tours for kids!

 Just like all other attractions around the world, San Diego Zoo have had to close their doors during the coronavirus pandemic.
 However, their live cams are certainly up and running through their website. (opens in new tab) Take a trip over the pond and explore the lives of some of the world's most loveable animals.

 Monterey Aquarium is one of the most famous aquariums in the world.
 Over the first lockdown, they set up live streams (opens in new tab) around many of their enclosures so that aquatic fans around the world could watch the goings on of these beautiful animals.

-The ones to watch have definitely got to the be jellyfish, sea otters and sharks.
-If you’re lucky, you might even catch feeding time!
-The aquarium also has their own aviary with loads of sea birds and for anyone feeling a little ‘locked down’, there’s the Monterey Bay cam.
+The ones to watch have definitely got to the be jellyfish (opens in new tab), sea otters (opens in new tab) and sharks (opens in new tab).
+If you're lucky, you might even catch feeding time!
+The aquarium also has their own aviary with loads of sea birds and for anyone feeling a little 'locked down', there's the Monterey Bay cam (opens in new tab).
 Set up to look out across the sea, you can watch the waves coming across the shore from the comfort of your own home.

 Accompanied by relaxing music, these cams are the perfect way to relax for both adults and kids.

 If you don't fancy booking a ticket to the zoo (opens in new tab) now it's open again (opens in new tab), from the comfort of your own home, you can burrow or nest, and explore the lives of all the wonderful creatures at London Zoo.
 With webcams and live streams (opens in new tab), zoo keeper diary updates and behind-the-scenes footage, you'll be able to get up close and personal with the animal kingdom.

 You can also check out their Youtube channel (opens in new tab), where you can watch all the cutest baby animals in action and find out more about the important conservation work that the zoo does.

 This is one of the oldest and most established zoos in the United States, with a collection of almost 2,000 animals.